scribenet/scml_dtds/README.md

 ## Testing the DTD

-The file test_dtd.rb exists for testing examples against the DTD to verify that it behaves as expected.
+The file test_dtd.rb exists for testing examples against the DTD to verify that validation behaves as expected.

 ### Running the Tests